Canberra Permaculture Design

 Watch our video series on making an IBC wicking bed!

-Ever since they featured on an episode of Gardening Australia, wicking beds made from intermediate bulk containers (IBCs) have been gaining in popularity.
-The (slightly cheesy) video series below explains we make our IBC wicking beds, with handy some tips and tricks if you would like to try it yourself!
+Ever since they featured on an episode of Gardening Australia, wicking beds made from IBCs have been gaining in popularity.
+The (slightly cheesy) video series below explains how we made our own IBC wicking beds, which is also how Aimee and Brendan do it, with some tips and tricks if you would like to try it yourself!

 Video 1.
 All about IBCs.